neha-kay/Kiko-plus/_posts/2017-06-02-thoughts-on-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 ##### Setup Time Required

-Podcasts are the perfect time-creators, because you can easily do them while doing mindless or physical tasks --- while driving, running errrands, standing in line, etc.
+Podcasts are the perfect time-creators, because you can easily do them while doing mindless or physical tasks --- while driving, running errands, standing in line, etc.

 They’re bit-sized (30 minutes – 1 hour long) and vary across topics so you can select which podcast you’re in the mood for.